cdsittampalam/documentation/docs/Deposit & Withdraw.md

 9. See Authorise the New Withdrawal Address.

-### Authorise the Address
+#### Authorise the Address

 As the initiator of the withdrawal, you authorise the creation of a new withdrawal address using the mobile app.
-This actions confirms that you want to create the new whitelisted address.
+This action confirms that you want to create the new whitelisted address.

 Once authorised, you can view its details including the fees that are charged on the transaction.

 1. Tap on the notification that you received on your phone.
-The Withdraw screen shows with details of the transaction including fees.
+The Withdraw screen with details of the transaction including fees.

-2. To authorise, tap **Authorise**. (see Confirm Authorisation).
+2. To authorise, tap **Authorise**.

-3. To reject, tap **Reject** (see Reject a Transaction).
+3. To reject, tap **Reject**.

 For the action you select, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.